federico-requena/federico-requena/README.md

 - 🤝 I’m looking for help with **learning more about React in the most up-to-date and simple way**

-- 💬 Ask me about **front end development, user stories, web design and layout.**
+- 💬 Ask me about **front-end development, user stories, web design and layout.**

 - 📫 Reach me by e-mail: **federico.requena@gmail.com**